Lawmate/BQ4050/README.md

 to use it properly.
 You will need to refer to the TI TRM to get a description of all the different registers http://www.ti.com/lit/pdf/sluuaq3
+This library enables easy reading of the registers and reading and writing of the flash registers.
+The data is organised into a data structure similar to that outlined in the TRM and for each entry includes the value, address and data type.

 <!-- START COMPATIBILITY TABLE -->